likamrat/jumpstart-cli/GITHUB_COPILOT_AZURE_CLI_REFACTORING_PROMPT.md

 5. **Improved error handling** - Standardized Azure CLI error patterns
 6. **100% backward compatibility** - No breaking changes to public APIs
 7. **Complete legacy elimination** - All fallback logic and legacy functions removed
+8. **Final phase completion** - Last 4 utility functions and compilation fixes resolved

 **PROJECT STATUS**: **✅ COMPLETED** - All targeted Azure CLI refactoring objectives achieved with zero direct Azure CLI calls remaining in business logic.
+Final validation shows successful build and test execution across all packages.

 **METHODOLOGY PROVEN**: The Azure CLI wrapper refactoring approach has been successfully demonstrated across all packages and is ready for future application to new packages (`cmd/agora`, `cmd/localbox`) as they develop Azure CLI functionality.